konstkov/cpp_labs/README.md

 # C++ Labs portfolio

-A collection of C++ labs demonstrating my learning of modern C++ features, including STL containers and algorithms, operator overloading and and object-oriented programming concepts such as encapsulation, inheritance, polymorphism).
+A collection of C++ labs demonstrating my learning of modern C++ features, including STL containers and algorithms, operator overloading and and object-oriented programming concepts such as encapsulation, inheritance, polymorphism.

 # Contents